Musgrave Harbour

-Musgrave Harbour is a town and designated place in the Canadian province of Newfoundland and Labrador.
+Musgrave Harbour is a town in the Canadian province of Newfoundland and Labrador.

 History

 Musgrave Harbour is a fishing community that was originally named Muddy Hole.
-The name was changed in 1886 in honor of Governor Anthony Musgrave.
+The name was changed in 1886 in honour of Governor Anthony Musgrave.
 It was visited as early as the 18th century by Europeans.
 For example, George Skeffington from Bonavista was given salmon fishing rights there in 1723.
 In the 19th century the migratory fishery took place between Musgrave Harbour and Cape Freels and eventually permanent settlement began.
 The first family to settle in Musgrave Harbour was John Whiteway, of Western Bay, in 1834.
 The 1836 Census show Whiteway's family of eleven living in "Muddy Hole" and five people living in nearby Ragged Harbour.
-Musgrave Harbour was the administrative and religious center of Hamilton Sound by 1900, but due to its poor harbour it failed to be a commercial center.
+Musgrave Harbour was the administrative and religious centre of Hamilton Sound by 1900, but due to its poor harbour it failed to be a commercial centre.
 When Tobias Abbott of Doting Cove introduced the gasoline engine in 1909 the Labrador fishery was replaced with the inshore fishery.
 The people of Musgrave Harbour also became active in the Fisherman's Protective Union movement and the F.P.U established a local council there in 1909.
 In 1912 a Union Trading Co. store opened in Doting Cove.
 By 1911 the population was 433 in Musgrave Harbour, 458 in Doting Cove, and 49 at Ragged Harbour.